Manage data ArcGIS Online

 Note:

-When you complete this tutorial, you can delete the items on the My Content tab by checking the boxes and clicking Delete.
+When you complete this tutorial, you can delete the items created by checking their boxes in the content list and clicking Delete.

-- For Coyotes_Oakville_PublicReports, click the options button and choose Open in Map Viewer.
+2. For the Coyotes_Oakville_PublicReports layer, click the options button and choose Open in Map Viewer.

 The map opens in Map Viewer.